 Requests for sign language interpreters, real time captioners, materials in alternative formats, or ADA accommodations should be made at least 10 working days in advance by contacting the Services to Students with Disabilities office at (916) 278-6955 voice or (916) 278-7239 TTY

-All scholarship recruited transfer student-athletes are required to participate in University Orientation programs.
-Athletic advisors will be available to answer academic and NCAA eligibility questions.
-Student athletes should also contact their coaches regarding additional summer academic and life skills programs.
-Clarification: This University Orientation requirement applies to recruited athletes participating in NCAA-sponsored Intercollegiate Athletic Department sports.
+All scholarship and/or recruited student-athletes are required to participate in University Orientation Programs.
+Student-athletes must attend Orientation as undeclared majors and choose from sessions B, C, D or E. Student-athletes and their parents/guardians will attend a 90-minute presentation specific to athletes' academic needs.
+Student-athletes should also contact their athletic coaches regarding additional summer academic/life skillsprograms scheduled for August.
+Note: This University Orientation requirement applies to recruited and/or schoarship athletes participating in NCAA-sponsored Intercollegiate Athletic Department sports.

 Students who are in need of child care (ages 1-5 years) during Orientation may arrange for free child care from the ASI Children's Center.
 This is based on space availability and requests for care should be made at least seven working days in advance.
 For arrangements call the ASI Children's Center at (916) 278-6216.
 Child care will not be available on Saturdays.